Chloridea virescens: Description

 Adult C. virescens are brownish in color with a light green tinge.
 The front wings have three dark bands, each associated with a whitish or cream border.
 Hindwings are whitish with a dark band at the distal margin.
 Fully grown adults measure between 28 and 35 mm (1.1 to 1.4 inches) in wingspan.
 Females are generally darker in color than males.

 Life cycle

 The tobacco budworm goes through 4 life stages: egg, larval, pupal, and adult.
 The life cycle generally occurs during the warmer months of late spring to early fall, depending on the region that the budworm is found.
 During this time, Chloridea virescens can undergo around 4 to 5 generations depending on the region.
 For larval, pupal, and adult stages, warmer temperatures encourage faster maturation but also faster senescence, while colder climates allow the budworm to mature at a slower rate.
-Chloridea virescens moths emerge between March to May in the southern United States.
+Chloridea virescens moths emerge between March and May in the southern United States.